Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 A little better.
 Please go ahead.

-Yeah, thank you so much for the opportunity.
+Yeah.
+Thank you so much for the opportunity.
 Great performance on the margin front.
-Sir, had two questions on Altech and then on the investments that we made on our sales team.
-So let me start with Altech.
-So Altech historically operates in a much shorter book and ship cycle compared to the 1824 month gestation that we usually see in our standalone base.
-So how do you see this impacting our projected 27 consolidated revenue?
-Because there are, there’s enough and more Crosswell synergies.
-So just if you can, if you can highlight between the growth that we are seeing in standalone vis a vis Altech.
+Sir, had two questions on Altek and then on the investments that we made on our sales team.
+So let me start with Altek.
+So Altek historically operates in a much shorter book and ship cycle compared to the 18, 24 month gestation that we usually see in our standalone base.
+So how do you see this impacting our projected ’27 consolidated revenue?
+Because there’s enough and more cross-sell synergies.
+So just if you can highlight between the growth that we are seeing in standalone vis-a-vis Altek.

 Rajendra Velagapudi

 Understood.
-So the growth rate is not.
-The growth rate that we’re seeing in our order book is not explicitly reliant on specific CrossFit synergies.
-If it happens, it’s an additional.
-Correct,
+So the growth rate is not — the growth rate that we’re seeing in our order book is not explicitly reliant on specific cross-sell synergies.
+If it happens, it’s an addition, correct?

 Rajendra Velagapudi

-And on the invest the point that you highlighted in your introduction that we’ve investment, we’ve invested in our sales team.
-So when I look at the standalone EBITDA margins vis a vis the difference between the console and standalone, the margins, EBITDA margins have gone down.
-It has in Q4 specifically.
-This is purely because of our investments that we made in.
-I’ll take in employee benefit in employee expenses.
-Correct?
+And on the invest — the point that you highlighted in your introduction that we’ve investment — we’ve invested in our sales team.
+So when I look at the standalone EBITDA margins vis-a-vis the difference between the consol and standalone, the margins — EBITDA margins have gone down in Q4 specifically.
+This is purely because of our investments that we made in, I’ll take in employee benefit — in employee expenses, correct?

 R.M.
 Subramanian

 Yeah.
-Let me answer this question in terms of the.
-The average EBITDA margins between the India and US business.
-US Business is going to be lower and that’s something which is expected because US Manufacturing will have a lower EBITDA margin.
-So this is in terms of the Expected lines.
+Let me answer this question in terms of the average EBITDA margins between the India and US business, US business is going to be lower and that’s something which is expected because US manufacturing will have a lower EBITDA margin.
+So this is in terms of the expected lines.
 That’s point number one.
 Point number two.
-Overall, Altech and the growth in Altech continues to have a bit of a overhang with respect to the tariff Overhang still continues to be there.
-You know, there’s no clarity in terms of how, which direction is going, which I think we are all aware of.
+Overall, Altek and the growth in Altek continues to have a bit of a overhang with respect to the tariff overhang still continues to be there.
+There’s no clarity in terms of how, which direction is going, which I think we are all aware of.
+Okay.

 And as you rightly said, the margins are lower.
-But that’s, that’s unexpected.
-The more we start moving to India and using Altech as the beachhead in terms of US business is where the uptick will come in.
-But that will take some time and it also dependent clearly on the tariff overhang getting cleared which should happen over the period of time.
+But that’s unexpected.
+The more we start moving to India and using Altek as the beachhead in terms of US business is where the uptick will come in.
+But that will take some time and it also dependent clearly on the tariff overhang getting cleared, which should happen over the period of time.

 Rajendra Velagapudi

 Understood.
-So and also in the build specification that you had mentioned last quarter that we onboarded four new clients in the, in the, in the defense vertical.
+And also in the Build-to-Specification that you had mentioned last quarter that we onboarded four new clients in the defense vertical.

 Rajendra Velagapudi

 Absolutely.
 Yeah, yeah, yeah.
-You’ll be Seeing the.
-Yeah, you will also seeing the bts, the revenues and also on order intakes for the next year.
+You’ll be seeing the — yeah, you will also see the B2S revenues and also on order intakes for the next year.
 Yes.

-So the inflection point will be fag end of FY27 or more to.
-Or we’ll see see the visibility more coming in FY28.
+The inflection point will be fag end of FY ’27 or more to — or we’ll see the visibility more coming in FY ’28?

 Rajendra Velagapudi

-No, it will be on the flag end of FY27 and.
-And also in FY28 board.
+No, it will be on the fag end of FY ’27 and also in FY ’28, more.
 Yes.

 Perfect.
 Perfect.
 No, this clears a lot of things.
-Thank you so much and wishing you.
-Wishing you and the team all the very best.
+Thank you so much and wishing you and the team all the very best.

 Rajendra Velagapudi